 - Top Pizzas.
 Dice it and use it to top Naan Pizza, Ricotta Pizza, and Brussels Sprouts Bacon Pizza.

 - Sandwiches and Burgers.
-A slice of crisp bacon is always a good choice on a BLT, Air Fryer Grilled Cheese, Turkey Burgers, and more!
+A slice of crisp bacon is always a good choice on Air Fryer Grilled Cheese, Turkey Burgers, and more!

 Baked Bacon